Would you like to know how to be happier?

 In The How of Happiness, for example, research psychologist and University of California professor of psychology Sonja Lyubomirsky, offers easy-to-follow advice to increase happiness both in the short term and over the long term.

-Self-taught philosopher and lover of wisdom, Brian Johnson, has read 475+ books of the top optimal living books ever and he rates The How of Happiness as his favorite.
+Self-taught philosopher, lover of wisdom and founder of Optimize, Brian Johnson, has read 600+ books of the top optimal living books ever and he rates The How of Happiness as his favorite.

 I’d say that makes it a good place to start.